alacasta/testPrivateCMethods/README.md

 This repository has been created to provide an solution for testing/call those private methods that sometimes should be needed for creating preconditions in the test considering that these are sometimes not puclicly exposed

 ## Use case
-The typical case where we have some private method like
+I am interested in analyzing that case where some private method like
 ```
 void _changeMyVariable()
 {